adocaj/adaptive-lamarckian-index-maintenance/README.md

     └── xeon_delta_comparison_sequences_L20_to_L100.pdf
 ```

-The experiment notebooks and the dataset-preparation notebooks are distributed as zip archives to keep the landing page compact; unpack them locally before running.
+The experiment notebooks and the dataset-preparation notebooks are provided as zip archives so that the repository landing page remains compact; both should be unpacked locally before use.

 ### Notebook organization